 Greg: People go into a job interview thinking, “Like me, like me, like me!” or “Hire me, hire me, hire me!”
 Is that really the best way to show up?
 I recommend making the choice to impress upon the interviewers that I’m here to build a relationship, one on one with each potential colleague.
 As an actor, I build that relationship with my fellow actors, and with an audience.
 Be curious.
 Prepare.
 Know who’s in the audience and what the hot button issues are.

-Brent: Or prepare for the hot button issues if you’re going for a communications role.
-I remember being encouraged to come up with five questions you hope they don’t ask you and have the answers ready—because those are the questions you will get.
+Brent: Know those issues either to avoid them or prepare for them.
+For a communications job, I remember being encouraged to think of five questions you hope they don’t ask you and have the answers ready—because those are the questions you will get.
 And it’s okay to say you’ve considered the issue and don’t have an answer—yet.

 Greg: When you prepare for your interview, it’s important to simplify, to distill key word phrases.
 Put them into buckets.
 And if you are doing a PowerPoint presentation, remember that bullet points are cue cards, not billboards.